tonkitcstu/node-mysql-workshop/README.md

 Okay, I'm going to stop whining now.

-The below sections are my journey on makeing this work. **I don't recommend you guys to follow me to hell**, but just read and try to understand how can I did it, so you can get the idea.
+The below sections are my journey in making this work. **I don't recommend you guys to follow me to hell**, but just read and try to understand how can I did it, so you can get the idea.
 I think that's enough.

 **First**, you will need a base container that mimic an operating system, allow you to set up required software stack without much effort.